gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 was issued.
 Resumption can have significant latency benefits for quickly restarting a broken DTLS/SCTP association.
-If tickets and resumption are used it is enough to issue a single ticket per connection.¶
+If tickets and resumption are used it is enough to issue a single ticket per connection.

-The PSK key exchange mode psk_ke MUST NOT be used as it does not provide ephemeral key exchange.¶
+The PSK key exchange mode psk_ke MUST NOT be used as it does not provide ephemeral key exchange.

 # Establishing DTLS in SCTP